Trusted WordPress tutorials, when you need them most.

 WordPress.com vs WordPress.org – Which is Better?
 (Comparison Chart)

-We’re often asked by our users which is the better platform: WordPress.com vs WordPress.org.
-To help answer that, we have created the most comprehensive comparison of free WordPress.com vs WordPress.org (self-hosted version).
+We’re frequently asked which platform is better: WordPress.com or WordPress.org.
+To make things clearer, we’ve put together the most comprehensive comparison of free WordPress.com vs WordPress.org (self-hosted version).

-Our goal is to highlight the key differences between WordPress.com vs WordPress.org, so you can choose the right platform for your needs.
+Our goal is to highlight the key differences so you can make an informed decision and choose the right platform for your needs.

 Self hosted WordPress.org vs free WordPress.com

 Since choosing the right platform is crucial for your online success, we have created the most detailed comparison of WordPress.com vs WordPress.org (text comparison, table-based comparison, and a full infographic).
-You can use the links below to jump to a specific section:

 If you just want to start a blog or make a website the RIGHT way, then you can skip this article and head over to our guides here:

-Having said that, let’s take a look at the differences between self-hosted WordPress.org vs WordPress.com.
+Having said that, let’s take a look at the differences between self-hosted WordPress.org vs. WordPress.com.

-WordPress.com vs WordPress.org (Infographic)
+WordPress.com vs. WordPress.org (Infographic)

 Self-hosted WordPress.org vs Free WordPress.com